Chestnuts and Hazelnuts in Michigan: Vicary Road Farm

 Roast on a cookie tray in the oven, with a separate pan of water alongside (to keep them from drying too much).

-Alternatively, you can cut the chestnut in half with an easy way of using a pex-pipe cutter.
-Then boil them in a large pot of water.
+Alternatively, you can cut the chestnut in half using a pex-pipe cutter, then boil them in a large pot of water.
 To remove the shell and pellicle, take them out one at a time once completely boiled (otherwise, the shell will cool down and shrink around the nut, and you’ll have difficulty separating the two).

-One last method Virginia recommends is scoring first and then grilling them.
+One last method Virginia recommends is scoring and grilling them.
 If you do this method, be sure to use an old padded glove to move them around occasionally, so they don’t burn.

 Whether you are looking for a new nutritious snack to try, or if you’re curious to add something fun to your holiday dishes, consider buying locally grown chestnuts and hazelnuts this winter.
-Chestnuts keep well in your refrigerated crisper drawer.
-As they are internally 50-70% moisture, if slight external mold begins, just wipe its respiration off, and return it to the refrigerated drawer.
 You can find the Rinkel family’s raw and in-shell roasted hazelnuts at both Argus Farm Stop locations.
 The CGI co-op sells their chestnuts at many locations including Meijer, but you can buy direct from them online through the CGI “Store”.

 Checkout chestnut and hazelnut recipes from our Farm Stop Dietitian Mary Balog below!